 - Exit and re-enter the Network menu.
 If one or more fields still read "Not Available", press B to perform a "DHCP Refresh".
 Wait for the 60 second countdown to complete, and then check the "Network Status" menu again.

-- If one or more field still reads "Not Available", restart the satellite receiver.
+- If one or more field still reads "Not Available", restart the satellite set-top box.

-- Once your receiver restarts, if one or more fields still read "Not Available" you can connect a laptop or other device to the network cable to see if the connection is active.
+- Once your set-top box restarts, if one or more fields still read "Not Available" you can connect a laptop or other device to the network cable to see if the connection is active.